On this page

 Pose Estimation 101

-Gallery / Pose Estimation to localize the key points on a human body
+Pose estimation to localize the key points on a human body

 This capability to accurately identify these keypoints with a machine learning model enables us to realign and normalize images, ensuring that all trout are oriented in the same direction.
 Additionally, it allows for the detection of the side of the trout that is visible in the image, enhancing our ability to analyze and interpret the data effectively.